grafana/plugin-tools/docusaurus/docs/creating-a-plugin.md

 ?
 What type of plugin would you like? datasource
 ```

-In the above example this will result in the directory and plugin id being named `grafana-mongodb-datasource`
+In the above example, this will cause the directory and plugin ID to be named `grafana-mongodb-datasource`
 :::

 ## Prompts

-When running the create command the following prompts will appear asking for confirmation before making changes:
+When running the create command, the following prompts appear asking for confirmation before making changes:

 ### What is the name of your plugin?